 - To make arrangements for the proper administration of the financial affairs of the Joint Committee and to ensure that one of its officers has the responsibility for the administration of those affairs.
-In Glasgow City Council, that officer is the Executive Director of Finance. - To manage its affairs to secure economic, efficient and effective use of the resources and safeguard its assets. - Ensure the Annual Accounts are prepared in accordance with legislation (the Local Authority Accounts (Scotland) Regulations 2014), and so far as is compatible with that legislation, in accordance with proper accounting practices (section 12 of the Local Government in Scotland Act 2003); and - Approve the Annual Accounts for signature.
+In Glasgow City Council, that officer is the Executive Director of Finance. - To manage its affairs to secure economic, efficient and effective use of the resources and safeguard its assets. - To ensure the Annual Accounts are prepared in accordance with legislation (the Local Authority Accounts (Scotland) Regulations 2014 and the Coronavirus (Scotland) Act 2020) and so far as is compatible with that legislation, in accordance with proper accounting practices (section 12 of the Local Government in Scotland Act 2003); and - To approve the Annual Accounts for signature.